robimdev/website/_posts/2023-6-21-Razer-Blade-18-Yes-fits-17inch-backpack-from-Razer.md

 ---

-![Razer Blade 18 and Razer Backpack 17 Inches]
+[Razer Blade 18 and Razer Backpack 17 Inches]

 Are you a proud owner of the powerful Razer Blade 18 gaming laptop?
 If so, you'll be pleased to know that it fits like a glove in the Razer Backpack designed for 17-inch laptops.
 Let's take a closer look at how this combination provides a perfect fit for your gaming needs.